ut-issl/s2e-documents/Specifications/Environment/Spec_CelestialInformation.md

      - `CelestialInformation` class is defined.
    - `src/environment/global/global_environment.cpp, .hpp`
      - `CelestialInformation` class is used here as a member variable of `GlobalEnvironment` class.
-   - `src/environment/global/initialize_global_environment.cpp, .hpp`
-     - `CelestialInformation` class is instanced here based on the `.ini` file for the environment.

 3. How to use
    - Call ` UpdateAllObjectsInformation` function to calculates the celestial bodies position and velocity.